Fex-Development/dashactyl-purpleTheme/README.md

 ## Support

 THIS THEME IS PROVIDED "AS IS", We AM NOT RESPONSIBLE FOR ANY DAMAGES IT MAY CAUSE OR ANY SUPPORT ISSUES.
-If you need help, consider dming me in discord **Demon Emperor NightmareGods#2086**.
+If you need help, consider joining our [Discord](https://discord.gg/d3eACkqyyT).
 If you find any bugs please consider reporting them to me and star this repo if you think I did a good job.

 ## Screenshots